-The Vision Express group of companies in the UK serves over 1.5 million customers each year through over 390 owned, joint-venture and franchised stores.
-Vision Express is a part of GrandVision NV, a global leader in optical retail with over 6,500 stores in over 40 countries in Europe, the Americas and Asia.
+Vision Express is one of the largest optical retailers in the UK with almost 600 stores nationwide.
+With around 6,000 employees, Vision Express makes a significant difference to the communities it operates within, and the organisations it chooses to support.
+Vision Express is a part of GrandVision NV, a global leader in optical retail with over 7,000 stores in over 40 countries in Europe, the Americas and Asia.

 The GrandVision group of companies are committed to delivering high quality and affordable eye care to more and more people around the world, through our wide range of expert vision services and unique assortment of prescription glasses, contact lenses and sunglasses, both with and without prescription lenses.
 In the UK, the Vision Express group delivers this service to customers with a ‘Vision.
 Taken Seriously.’ message.